-Before you apply, learn more about an artist residency at McColl Center.
+Open calls for artists-in-residence are listed below.
+Before you apply, learn more about an artist residency at McColl Center and our guidelines.

 McColl Center for Art + Innovation is a nationally acclaimed artist residency and contemporary art space in Charlotte, North Carolina.
 McColl Center annually awards residencies to approximately eighteen artists.
 Regional, national, and international artists are selected through a combination of open applications, invitations, and solicited nominations.
 The artist-in-residence program is open to artists working in drawing, painting, sculpture, photography, film, video, new media, design, or interdisciplinary practices.

 We invite artists to take risks in their processes and explore their ideas within the context of Charlotte.
 We welcome you, your family, friends, and colleagues to connect with contemporary art and artists through exhibitions and public programs.

 Collaborations and Collectives

 Artist collaborators and collectives must submit a single application with appropriate work samples that show artwork made by the group, not its individual members.
 Due to housing limitations, individual condominiums will not be provided for each group member; collectives must share housing.